eljo/site/_guide/01-introduction.md

 # Preface

-The goal is simple: take any app, develop a change on your laptop, ship the change to production, and watch it run forever.
+The goal is simple: take any app, make a change on your development machine, ship the change to production, and watch it run forever.

 The tools are common: your git repo, a text editor, config files, scripts, and cloud services.